Ian Rank-Broadley: Sculpture

 In 2007, the Armed Forces Memorial at the National Memorial Arboretum was dedicated, containing two large figure groups, comprising fourteen figures, each one and a quarter times life size, by Rank-Broadley as part of its centre piece.
 For this work he received the 2008 Marsh Award for Excellence in Public Sculpture.

 In 2010 he executed a memorial to Dean Colet, founder of St Paul's School, London, which can be seen in St Paul's Cathedral in London.

 Other major works are St Matthew at St Matthew's Church, Northampton, H M Queen in Garter robes at the Supreme Court, Charles James Fox at Chertsey, the Royal Anglian Regiment's memorial, Imperial War Museum Duxford.

 A major patron was the publisher Felix Dennis for whom Rank-Broadley has sculpted the figures of Josephine Baker, Billie Holiday and "Lord Rochester, his Whore and a Monkey" for his Garden of Heroes and Villains.

 In 2018, Rank-Broadley completed a portrait bust of the Welsh poet RJ Arkhipov.
 Arkhipov's experience with the sculptor inspired his poem "The Sculptor".

 On 10 December 2017 it was announced Rank-Broadley had been commissioned by the sons of Diana, Princess of Wales to execute a statue in her memory.
 Its completion was initially expected in 2019 but its unveiling in the Sunken Garden at Kensington Palace was delayed until 1 July 2021.
 In his review, Jonathan Jones noted its "aesthetic awfulness ...
 Flat, cautious realism softened by a vague attempt to be intimate make this a spiritless and characterless hunk of nonsense."

+His statue of Benjamin Britten as a child, Britten as a Boy, will be unveiled in Lowestoft in October 2025.